gilad1987/docker-compose-mocha/readme.md

 One thing to note: this tool is meant to be used with any testing framework (not necessarily Mocha) although the following examples are based on Mocha (due to it's popularity).

+Docker and CI/CD are incredibly important for us at <a target="_blank" href="http://naturalint.com/">Natural Intelligence</a>, as we have a large micro-service oriented system serving listings in more than 100 different fields.
+In addition, we are also <a href="http://naturalint.com/careers">hiring talented engineers</a> to help us grow as a technological pioneers

 ## Node versions supported
 This package supports Node v6 and higher